uppedtrout/Better-config/README.md

 SHADU YU LINIR KUNUSHI
 SHADU YU LIKATTIN KUNUSHI
 SHADU YU DANNU ELIKUNU LIMQUT
-INA ZUMRI YA LU YU TAPPARRASAMA!Downloaded from www.holybooks.com THE BOOK OF CALLING
+INA ZUMRI YA LU YU TAPPARRASAMA!
+THE BOOK OF CALLING
 THIS is the Book of the Ceremonies of Calling, handed down since the time the Elder Gods walked the Earth, Conquerors of the Ancient Ones.